drocheam/optrace/docs/source/usage/geometry.rst

 The preset is loaded with :func:`ot.presets.geometry.ideal_camera <optrace.tracer.presets.geometry.ideal_camera>` and returns a |Group| object consisting of a lens and a detector.
 Required parameters are the object position :python:`z_g` as well as the camera position (the position of the lens) :python:`cam_pos`, as well as the image distance :python:`b`, which in this case is just the difference distance between lens and detector.
+A visual presentation of these quantities is shown in the figure below.

+An exemplary call could be:

 .. testcode::